Trans* Info for Students, Faculty & Staff

 Our University strives to create an inclusive environment for its trans* affiliates.
-UVM developed a preferred name & pronoun fix for SunGARD Banner, and was ranked in The Advocate & Campus Pride's Top Ten Trans-Friendly Colleges & Universities.
+UVM developed a first name and pronoun fix for SunGARD Banner, and was featured in the New York Times Education Life section.

 - Grade Reports

 - Unofficial Transcripts

 - Directory Listing (unless you have chosen FERPA Exclusion)

 - Center for Health and Wellbeing medical records system

 Changing the way your name appears on the directory is affected by federal law, so you need to read that section carefully.